taurusilver7/hulu-2.0/README.md

 - Hide the scrollbar from the ui using a tailwind plugin package `tailwind-scrollbar-hide` and add it to the nav class(parent element class)
 - To add a fade tranparent effect on the last genre (of the list), add a self-closing div(className='relative') in the nav element (class='absolute') and add a background-gradient-to-left.
 To make it transparent, the [to] is left empty [to-colorCode].

   - `<div className="absolute top-0 r-0 bg-gradient-to-l from-[#06020A] h-10 w-1/12" />`

+- Add a onClick function on the nav elements to create a query parameter in the main url.
+  - `/?genre=${key}`

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).